mytardis/microtardis/docs/install_microtardis.rst

        djangorecipe.manage.main('tardis.settings')

-   This means that the ``bin/django`` command will run the interactive configuration rather than the test configuration.
+   This means that the ``/opt/mytardis/bin/django`` command will run the interactive configuration rather than the test configuration.

 8. Run the following command to setup the database tables in the database::

-      cd mytardis
+      cd /opt/mytardis
       bin/django syncdb --noinput --migrate